stagas/meryl/README.md

 		throw oops;
 	});

 Every matched plugin applied to request in order they declared.
-If you break the chain you must return 'false' in plugin.
+If want you break the chain you must return 'false' in plugin.

 'this' keyword refers plugin context, there are plenty of things that you should require, please read code for details.